AlexandrovLab/SigProfilerSimulator/README.md

 SigProfilerSimulator allows realistic simulations of mutational signatures in cancer genomes.
 The tool can be used to simulate signatures of single point mutations, double point mutations, and insertion/deletions.
 Further, the tool makes use of SigProfilerMatrixGenerator and SigProfilerPlotting.

 # INTRODUCTION
 The purpose of this document is to provide a guide for using the SigProfilerSimulator for simulating mutational signatures in cancer.
 This tool allows for realistic simulations of single point mutations, double point mutations, and insertions/deletions with the goal of providing a background model for statistical analysis.
 The simulations are performed in an unbiased fashion, relying on random chance as the main distribution and can be performed across the entire genome or limited to user-provided ranges.
-This tool currently supports the GRCh37, GRCh38, mm9, and mm10 assemblies, however, additional genomes may be installed (see Simulating Additional Genomes).
+This tool currently supports the GRCh37, GRCh38, mm9, and mm10 assemblies, however, additional genomes may be installed.
 In addition, this tool makes use of SigProfilerMatrixGenerator and SigProfilerPlotting.
+An extensive Wiki page detailing the usage of this tool can be found at https://osf.io/usxjz/wiki/home/.

+For users that prefer working in an R environment, a wrapper package is provided and can be found and installed from: https://github.com/AlexandrovLab/SigProfilerSimulatorR

 # PREREQUISITES
 The framework is written in PYTHON, however, it also requires the following additional software with the given versions (or newer) and access to BASH: